axelvag/Simulator_economy/README.md

 # Simulator Economy

-Economic simulation of ice cream sellers:
+Economic simulation of ice cream sellers !

 When the simulation starts:

 ![image](image/Glace1.jpg)

 After 5 mins :

 ![image](image/Glace2.jpg)

 Each time you start the program, the configuration of the zones and prices is different.